or-fusion/pao/doc/readthedocs/reference/mpr.rst

 --------------------------------------

 .. todo::
-    Describe the LinearMultilevelProblem, QuadraticMultilevelProblem and other functionality use to support compact problem representations.
+    Flush out the description of the LinearMultilevelProblem, QuadraticMultilevelProblem and other functionality use to support compact problem representations.

 .. currentmodule:: pao.mpr.repn